 Setup Your Kitchen Light Right

-Today’s kitchens increasingly function on two levels: as a place to prepare food and also as a place where people seem to congregate and entertain informally.
-The key to effective kitchen lighting thus lies in echoing that balance between form and function so as to offer a warm inviting ambiance yet also create brightly lit task areas.
+Today’s kitchens increasingly function on two levels.
+As a place to prepare food and also as a place where people seem to congregate and entertain informally.
+The key to effective kitchen lighting thus lies in echoing that balance between form and function.
+So as to offer a warm inviting ambiance yet also create brightly lit task areas.

 Resolving this dichotomy is not actually as difficult as many people imagine.
 The simplest solution is to totally avoid trying to meet these various competing demands with one set of lights.
 Instead, use multiple sets of lights each designed for a specific purpose and assigned to its own switch.

 Even more effective is to fit dimmer switches to finely control the balance between the various lighting circuits.
 Now if you need to prepare food you can wash the work surfaces with bright task lighting.
 But if you’re intending a relaxed meal at the kitchen table then you can dim the under-cabinet lights and throw a pool of light just on the table.
-Height adjustable pendant lights are ideal for this since you can eliminate glare from the light source itself.
+Height adjustable pendant lights are ideal for this.
+Because you can eliminate glare from the light source itself.

 There are three main categories of kitchen lighting: ambient, task and accent/decorative lighting.
 These should be familiar to anyone with a basic understanding of home lighting design.
-Ideally, you should aim to assign each of these groups to its own circuit so the various elements can be individually controlled and blended with each other as required.
+Ideally, you should aim to assign each of these groups to its own circuit.
+So the various elements can be individually controlled and blended with each other as required.
 But if you find that you need task lighting in say two separate zones then further subdivide your task lighting onto two switches.

 Let’s examine each of these categories, in turn, beginning with ambient lighting.
 Ambient light sets the overall background lighting level.
-Without it, any other lights would stand out too prominently and cast pools of bright illumination contrasting heavily with surrounding dark areas.
-The best form of ambient light for a kitchen is typically found in recessed down lights and like all ambient lighting, these should always be assigned to dimmer switches to control the background level.
+Without it, any other lights would stand out too prominently.
+And cast pools of bright illumination contrasting heavily with surrounding dark areas.
+The best form of ambient light for a kitchen is typically found in recessed downlights.
+And like all ambient lighting, these should always be assigned to dimmer switches to control the background level.

-Finally a few expert kitchen lighting ideas… Cluster down lights around particular areas and/or above materials that will reflect the light well.
+Finally a few expert kitchen lighting ideas… Cluster downlights around particular areas and/or above materials that will reflect the light well.
 Hang pendant lights fairly low over tables and kitchen islands to focus the light pool (for maximum flexibility use a height-adjustable fitting).
 Consider lighting at all the levels typically found in a kitchen, not just the ceiling or just beneath wall units.

-Lastly, don’t forget the floor – plinth lights and LED kitchen lighting set into to the toe kick board will bathe the floor with light, enhance the impression of space and make the units appear to float.
+Lastly, don’t forget the floor – plinth lights and LED kitchen lighting set into to the toe kick board will bathe the floor with light.
+Enhance the impression of space and make the units appear to float.

 Lighting the Kitchen Sink

 To get the most out of your kitchen lighting setup, it’s crucial that you install several forms of lighting to help illuminate the kitchen sink area.
-This typically involves some form of task lighting source for directing bright light to the work space and an ambient source to illuminate the entire area and soften the effect of the direct task light.
+This typically involves some form of task lighting source for directing bright light to the workspace.
+And an ambient source to illuminate the entire area and soften the effect of the direct task light.
 Florescent lights work best for ambient light sources while flood style bulbs work best for task style lighting sources.
 No matter what lighting source you choose, be sure to layer your lights appropriately for the best effect when lighting the kitchen sink area.